ulmic/tramway-dev/tramway-api/README.md

 Sets ActiveRecord models which will be used in API

 Argument is a hash.
-Keys are underscored models names, values are arrays of available methods for every model.
+Keys are underscored models names, values are hashes with actions of available methods for every model.
+* `open` key means that this action will be used without authentication
+* `closed` key means that this action will be used with authentication

 Enabled methods: